Key Breed Facts

 One of the most striking features about an Irish Setter is their gleaming, long chestnut coat.
 Dogs boasts lots of feathering on their ears, chests, backs of their legs, abdomens and tails which in short means they are high maintenance when it comes to keeping their coats looking good and in top condition.

-Their silky featherings have a tendency to knot up and get tangled if dogs are not regularly and frequently brushed.
+Their silky featherings tend to knot up and get tangled if dogs are not regularly and frequently brushed.
 When dogs come back from a walk, their coats and more especially their feathers need to be towel dried before being gently brushed.

 It's also important to regularly check an Irish Setters ears to make sure there are no foreign objects like brambles or thorns in them.
 It's also essential for their ears to be kept as dry as possible because they are prone to suffer from ear infections.
-If too much moisture is allowed to build up in a dog's ear canal, it provides the perfect environment for a yeast infection to take hold.
+If too much moisture builds up in a dog's ear canal, it provides the perfect environment for a yeast infection to take hold.
 This type of infection is known to be hard to clear up.

 It's also a good idea to take an Irish Setter along to a professional groomer, especially if a dog boasts longer than usual feathering.
 An expert groomer would be able to thin them out so they are more manageable and they would be able to do this without changing the overall classic look that makes the Irish Setter stand out in a crowd.